DevonJames/oip-arweave-indexer/docs/API_RECORDS_ENDPOINT_DOCUMENTATION.md

 5. **Tag filtering is more efficient than full-text search** for known categories
 6. **Exercise search requires resolution** - Use `resolveDepth=1` minimum for exercise filtering
 7. **Ingredient search requires resolution** - Use `resolveDepth=1` minimum for ingredient filtering
+8. **Equipment search is efficient** - No resolution required, searches existing exercise record data
+9. **Equipment OR mode is more flexible** - Use `equipmentMatchMode=OR` to find exercises with any of the specified equipment

 ## Advanced Features